bob2u/b2uFramework-public/README_TEMPLATE.md

 </div>
 ```
 ## Populating an HTML Template
-Once an HTML template has been built it can be loaded using a `\B2U\Core\HTMLTemplate` class instance.
-Loading an HTML template using this class will parse and construct a PHP driver OOP interface to the Panels and Variables within the HTML file.
-An example of this process using the previous sections HTML template is demonstarted below.
+Once an HTML template has been built, it can be loaded using a `\B2U\Core\HTMLTemplate` class instance.
+Loading an HTML template using this class will parse and construct a PHP derived OOP interface to the HTML file's Panels and Variables.
+An example of this process using the previous sections HTML template is demonstrated below.

 ```PHP
 $page = new \B2U\Core\HTMLTemplate("slash_terminated_template_file_directory/", "template_name.html");